SINDHI TOMATO KADHI

 Use a kitchen towel to cover the lid to avoid any splashes.
 You can also use an immersion blender to puree.

-This is an important step in making the Sindhi Tomato Kadhi, roasting the chickpeas flour or besan to form the base of this kadhi.
+This is an important step in making the Sindhi Tomato Kadhi, roasting the chickpeas flour or besan to form the base of this vegan curry.

 Once the besan or chickpeas flour is nicely roasted, add water and whisk this mixture, making sure there are no lumps.